jakt/swift-style-guide/README.markdown

 ## Spacing

-* Indent using 2 spaces rather than tabs to conserve space and help prevent line wrapping.
-Be sure to set this preference in Xcode as shown below:
+* Indent using tabs with an indent width of 4 Be sure to set this preference in Xcode as shown below:

   ![Xcode indent settings](screens/indentation.png)